grandeurdev/js-sdk/README.md

 ```

 ## auth
 This class provides access to the auth feature of Grandeur Cloud.
-To do this, simply get a reference to the auth class by calling `auth()` method with the project object.
+Simply get a reference to the auth class by calling `auth()` method with the project object.
 This is illustrated as below

 ```javascript
 // Get reference to the auth class